ghouston/color-block/readme.txt

 == Examples:

+require 'color-console'
-include 'color-console'
+include Windows::ColorConsole

+color( BLUE ) { "everything in this block is blue!" }

 putsc RED, "putsc adds a color argument to puts"

 putsc [WHITE,DARK_GREEN], "foreground and background are specified with an array"

-color( BLUE ) { "everything in this block is blue!" }

 color( WHITE, BLUE )